unoplatform/workshops/tube-player/modules/11-App-finalization/README.md

 # Module 11 - Finalization

-In this you will finalize the app but adding extra bits and clean up the code.
+In this, you will finalize the app but adding extra bits and cleaning up the code.

 ## App navigation bar

-1. Right-click the following image and save in the  *Assets* folder.
+1. Right-click the following image and save it in the  *Assets* folder.

     ![TubePlayer app navigation bar icon](navigation_bar.svg)